konflux-ci/architecture/ADR/0033-upstreaming-integration-service.md

 performs CI on a git repository that contains pullspecs which should be mirrored to some environment of theirs.
 Before mirroring, they want to make sure that the same test works against dozens of different kubernetes configurations on different public clouds.
-That platform team first creates a single tekton pipeline that contains the logic to perform the test given a single cluster.
+That platform team first creates tekton pipelines that contains the logic to perform the test, and use [Dynamic Resource Allocation APIs] to request provisioning of those clusters.
 They then configure dozens of [IntegrationTestScenario] resources, one for each kubernetes configuration they want to target.
 When a new set of pullspecs is proposed to their git repo, Jenkins responds.
-Jenkins then creates a single [TestSubject] in the kubernetes namespace, representing the new set of images under test. [integration-service] responds, inspecting all of the defined [IntegrationTestScenarios], it invokes the [deployment-target-operator] (from [Decoupling Deployment]) to provision each cluster configuration and it runs tests of the [TestSubject] against each.
+Jenkins then creates a single [TestSubject] in the kubernetes namespace, representing the new set of images under test. [integration-service] responds, inspecting all of the defined [IntegrationTestScenarios] and it runs tests of the [TestSubject] against each.
 The aggregate results are stored in the `status` of the [TestSubject] for jenkins to monitor and report back to the platform team in CI.